HewlettPackard/POSH-HPEOneView-docs/docs/cmdlets/v4.20/servers/save-hpovserverprofile.md

 _**HPOneView.ServerProfile**_

-A Server Profile resource object from Get-ServerProfile that was modified and needs to be saved.
+A Server Profile resource object from [`Get-HPOVServerProfile`](get-hpovserverprofile.md) that was modified and needs to be saved.

 ## Return Values

 _**HPOneView.Appliance.TaskResource [System.Management.Automation.PSCustomObject]**_

 Async task Resource object for monitoring the enclosure import process.

 ## Related Links